UniMath/agda-unimath/src/foundation/universal-property-identity-types.lagda.md

 is sufficient to deduce that `Id : A → (A → 𝒰)` is an embedding.
 It was later observed and formalized by Martín Escardó that assuming the map `equiv-eq : (X ＝ Y) → (X ≃ Y)` is injective is enough. {{#cite TypeTopology}}
-Martín Escardó formalizations can be found here:
+Martín Escardó's formalizations can be found here:
 [https://www.cs.bham.ac.uk//~mhe/TypeTopology/UF.IdEmbedding.html](https://www.cs.bham.ac.uk//~mhe/TypeTopology/UF.IdEmbedding.html).

 {{#bibliography}} {{#reference TypeTopology}} {{#reference Esc17YetAnother}}